shivalkarrahul/demo-three-tier-app-on-aws/README.md

 * **AWS Account:** You must have an active AWS account with **administrative access** or permissions to create and manage the resources listed in the agenda (IAM, VPC, EC2, S3, SNS, RDS, DynamoDB, Lambda, etc).

+  * If you don’t have an AWS account yet, you can [sign up here](https://aws.amazon.com/free/).
+The **AWS Free Tier** provides enough credits and services to complete this workshop without incurring significant costs.
+  * A valid **credit/debit card** is required for signup, but most of the services used in this lab are free-tier eligible.

 * **Billing Note:** While we utilize the AWS Free Tier where possible, you are responsible for any charges incurred.
 Be sure to follow the **Cleanup** steps at the end to avoid unexpected costs

 ### 2. Assumed Knowledge